cnbbooks/lfe-sicp/ch2/example-arithmetic-operationsfor-rational-numbers.md

 3
 ```

 In the section [Hierarchical Data and the Closure Property]() we will see how this ability to combine pairs means that pairs can be used as general-purpose building blocks to create all sorts of complex data structures.
-The single compound-data primitive *pair*, implemented by the procedures ``cons/2``, ``car/1``, and ``cdr/1``, is the only glue we need.
+The single compound-data primitive *pair*, implemented by the functions ``cons/2``, ``car/1``, and ``cdr/1``, is the only glue we need.
 Data objects constructed from pairs are called *list-structured* data.

 #### Representing rational numbers